 Serra do Ramalho: Situated in the southwestern part of the Chapada Diamantina region; this mountain range features rugged landscapes, canyons, and the Rio de Contas.

 Chapada Diamantina National Park

-The range forces moist air moving west from sea upward which causes higher levels of rainfall, particularly in the east.
-There are many systems of caves formed by the rivers of the region.
+The range forces moist air currents that are moving west from the sea upward, which causes higher levels of rainfall, particularly in the east.

 Vegetation includes typical Caatinga xerophytic formations at altitudes from about 500 to 900 m (1,600 to 3,000 ft), Atlantic Forest vegetation along the watercourses, meadows and rocky fields higher up.